abrxeth/token/README.md

 This is a simple tutorial.

+# Step 1

-# Step 1, Send my your ETH address from either myetherwallet or the Metamask App (important you use either of these).
+**Send my your ETH address from either myetherwallet or the Metamask App (important you use either of these).**

 The address you give to me, will be the address I send the tokens to.
 Remember to keep some ETH in the wallet, as you neeed this to send a token (the transaction fee is paid in ETH).